Lost Property Policy

 Sixth Form: Any items apart from those of high personal value found in the Sixth Form Centre are kept in a central place at the reception desk there and sorted by the Sixth Formers.
 High value items should be handed to the Senior School Reception as above.

 Procedure for claiming lost property and owner identification

 All items from the Junior School are sent to the Lost Property area.
-Items that have not been claimed by the Thursday morning of each week in Senior School and the Sports’ Hall/changing rooms are taken to the Junior School Lost property area (By Peter Caumban (Admin assistant) for Senior School and Kevin Luswata for P.E. )
+Items that have not been claimed by the Thursday morning of each week in Senior School and the Sports Hall / changing rooms are taken to the Junior School Lost property area by the Admin assistant for Senior School and Sports Assistant for PE.

-Michael Armedilla (Admin assistant) sorts the items into named and unnamed.
-He then sorts the named items into years if he is able to do so.
-Year 8 pupils are on a rota to come to the Lost Property area every day between 7:30 and 7:45.
-They collect named items and take them to relevant Head of Year to Year 8.
-Peter collects the named items for Year 9 and above on Thursdays and takes then to Senior School (Wayne Davis) for distribution.
+The Junior School Admin Assistant sorts the items into named and unnamed as well as by year group, where possible.
+Year 8 pupils are also on a rota to come to the Lost Property area every day between 7:30 and 7:45 to help.
+They collect named items and take them to the relevant Head of Year.
+The Senior School Admin Assistant collects the named items for Year 9 and above on Thursdays and takes then to Senior School for distribution.